Kentucky Local Food Systems Summit

 Registration Info

-For Cooperative Extension guests, Click here to register your KERS Credit.
+For Cooperative Extension guests, Click here to register your KERS Credit for one or both days.

 Registration for Wednesday is $50 per person; it includes Summit attendance, parking, and a networking reception (please bring your ID if you think you may have an alcoholic beverage at the reception).